 The web interface is ideal when the mail-merge process is supervised by a person, whereas the second method is best suited to automated procedures.
-In most cases, the third method requires significantly more complex programming to duplicate functions which are provided by LISTSERV when using one of the first two methods.

 Please read the description of the web interface for background information even if you are only interested in the DISTRIBUTE interface.